dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 - the bundle compiles it (if not already done). openHAB will then store the compilation unit for further (and fastest) reuse.
 - then, when execution is needed and asked by openHAB:
     - The bundle needs an instance:
-        - the engine will choose a constructor and instantiate the script with the `new` operator.
+        - The engine will choose a constructor and instantiate the script with the `new` operator.
-          Auto-injection (see next section) of openHAB values may occur in fields or constructor parameters.
+          Auto-injection of openHAB values may occur in constructor parameters.
+        - **OR**
-        - **OR** the engine will reuse an existing instance
+        - The engine will reuse an existing instance
     - the engine will then execute the relevant script methods (`main`, etc., and any `@RunScript` annotated methods) on the instance.
 Inherited methods/fields are also included.
+Auto-injection will occur on fields and method parameters.

+What is the right method for your use case?
 As you can imagine, instance reuse is handy if you have costly operations to run once, for example, when dealing with network connections or with an embedded SQLite database.
-You can also use this to share value or state between executions of your script.
+You can also use this to share value or state between successive executions of your script.
+BUT be careful, as stated above, injection on **constructor parameters** will only happen when the instance is first created.
+So **do not choose** instance reuse if you want to use injection of circumstantial value to happen (such as 'input' or 'event') on constructor parameters.
+If you don't choose instance reuse, you won't have any side effect, but you lose the possibility of sharing data and the performance boost gained (which is only meaningful if your constructor is heavy).

 To choose between these two instantiation possibilities, you can set the default behavior with the global option `allowInstanceReuse`.
 If set to false (default), the engine will re-instantiate the script each time it is asked by openHAB to run.